The Ledger | Third Quarter 2017

-- The ** (BEFORE you click on the link, see important footnote at bottom of page) website will help you find up-to-date resources and information.
+- The website will help you find up-to-date resources and information.

-- The (BEFORE you click on the link, see footnote at bottom of page) can help you find aid and shelters.
+- The can help you find aid and shelters.
 Local organizations will establish shelters and provide vouchers for meals, clothing and a limited amount of personal goods.

 Once your most urgent needs are addressed